toddthomas/astro-api/README.md

 ```
 You can't set it larger than 1000, because I haven't done extensive testing with large values, and I don't want to blow up SIMBAD or Heroku.

 By the way, SIMBAD responds with a completely different resource representation when you request only one result.
 I didn't know that until I was testing the above example while writing this readme.
-This is the kind of quirkiness that motivates this wrapper API.
+That's the kind of quirkiness that motivates this wrapper API.

 By default, results are sorted by identifier.
 You can sort by other star properties, such as visual magnitude, if you like.